COVID-19 UPDATES IN RELATION TO OUR CAMPGROUND

 Do I have to provide the test results?
 Doesn’t that violate my privacy?

 We will not be taking or examining copies of your results.
 Our responsibility is to attain the form.
 The test results are to be kept by you and only a designated health official will request to view or verify those test results if the need arises.

 Am I allowed to have guests on my site?

-At this time, per the state, only residents of one household are allowed on the site.
-So, no visitors or guests are allowed.
+At this time, only residents of one household are allowed on the site overnight.
+So, no overnight visitors or guests are allowed.

 Is the pool open?

 The pool is open, but there will be social distancing requirements and rules driven by COVID-19 safety.
 To view updated rules, click here.

 Yes.
 The playground is open, but social distancing and good hand hygiene will be required.
 Click here for current COVID-19

 The restrooms and showers are open.
 Unfortunately, the laundry will not be opening this year.